-A common approach used in similar (data breach type) event studies is the market model (e.g. Cavusoglu et al. 2004; Andoh-Baidoo et al. 2010; Hinz et al. 2015; Schatz & Bashroush 2016; Castillo & Falzon 2018; Tweneboah-Kodua et al. 2018; Jeong et al. 2019) which uses an estimation window prior to the (shorter) event window (see Figure 1) to predict movement of the firm's stock based on a regression analysis.
-Returns are assumed to follow a single factor model (1) where the return of firm i on day t ($R{i,t}$) is dependent on the corresponding daily return of the reference market $(R{m,t})$ and the extent of the security's responsiveness (β_i) offset by its abnormal return (α_i) .
+A common approach used in similar (data breach type) event studies is the market model (e.g. Cavusoglu et al. 2004; Andoh-Baidoo et al. 2010; Hinz et al. 2015; Schatz & Bashroush 2016; Castillo & Falzon 2018; Tweneboah-Kodua et al. 2018; Jeong et al. 2019; Ford et al. 2021b) which uses an estimation window prior to the (shorter) event window (see Figure 1) to predict movement of the firm's stock based on a regression analysis.
+Indeed, Ali et al. (2021) report this as being the most widely used (79% of papers) estimation model in their systematic literature review of information security event studies.
+Returns are assumed to follow a single factor model (1) where the return of firm i on day $t(R{i,t})$ is dependent on the corresponding daily return of the reference market $(R{m,t})$ and the extent of the security's responsiveness (β_i) offset by its abnormal return (α_i).
 The error term $\varepsilon{i,t}$ is expected to be zero with finite variance.
-Abnormal returns are calculated for the event window (2) and reported as a cumulative abnormal return (CAR) over the whole event window (3).
-For crosssectional analyses a cumulative average abnormal return (CAAR) was calculated for N events as shown in equation (4).
+Abnormal returns are calculated for the event window (2) and reported as a cumulative abnormal return (CAAR) was calculated for N events as shown in (4).